This page has moved to here!

-The Division of Trauma and Critical Care provides comprehensive services in the area of trauma, burns, elective and high risk general surgery, and surgical critical care.
+The Division of Acute Care Surgery provides comprehensive services in the area of trauma, burns, elective and high risk general surgery, and surgical critical care.
 We are a highly skilled team of board certified surgeons (certifications in surgery and surgical critical care), a Physician Assistant, an advanced practice nurse, a critical care Pharm.
 D., and social workers/case managers.
 Our team also includes a trauma nurse coordinator, an injury prevention specialist, and a data registrar.

 We have been an American College of Surgeons verified Level I trauma center for 18 years without interruption.
 The maintenance of this verification requires that we demonstrate the highest standards of patient care and institutional commitment.
 In Fiscal Year 2011, 1250 victims of trauma were admitted to The University of Vermont Medical Center.
 The trauma team provides direct surgical services, the coordination of specialty surgical and medical services, and the delivery of critical care services.

 Our surgeons also provide elective general surgical services, with expertise in complex wound management, hernia repair (including complex abdominal wall reconstructions), as well as open and laparoscopic abdominal surgery.
 Our surgeons, along with three board certified critical care anesthesiologists, a critical care Pharm D., a nutrition support specialist, respiratory therapists and critical care nurses, provide state of the art care to the most critical surgical patients in the Surgical Intensive Care Unit.